Luther Porter Jackson

-Luther Porter Jackson (July 11, 1892 – April 20, 1950) was a historian, educator, author, and civil rights leader who advocated for voting rights in the United States.
+Luther Porter Jackson (July 11, 1892 – April 20, 1950) was an American historian, educator, author, and civil rights leader who advocated for voting rights in the United States.
 Through publishing and activism, Jackson mobilized the African American population of Virginia and elsewhere to push for civil rights and voting rights from the 1920s until his death in 1950.

 Early life and education

-Jackson was born July 11, 1892 in Lexington, Kentucky.
+Jackson was born July 11, 1892, in Lexington, Kentucky.
 He was the ninth of 12 children born to Edward and Delilah Jackson, both enslaved until freed by the American Civil War, and believed strongly in racial self help as advocated by Booker T. Washington.
-Luther Jackson graduated from Lexington's Chandler Normal School in 1910.
-At Fisk University in Nashville, Jackson was in the first class to study African-American history, and received his bachelor's degree in 1914.
+Luther Jackson graduated from Chandler Normal School in Lexington. in 1910.
+He attended Fisk University in Nashville, Tennessee, where he was in the first class to study African-American history, and received his bachelor's degree in 1914.
 He also studied at the University of Kansas and City Colleges of New York, and received his master's degree in education from Columbia University Teachers' College in 1922.
 Later, under the guidance of Avery O. Craven at University of Chicago, Jackson earned a doctorate in history in 1937.